-Source: World Economic Situation and Prospects 2010.
-United Nations, NY, 2010.
+Source: World Economic Situation and Prospects 2010, United Nations, NY, 2010.

-What are the options for the US to deal with the problem?
-The US could do nothing and wait until the ratio of external debt to GDP will increase to 60% and more, so that foreign creditors will pull their money out of the US.
-The US dollar then will depreciate, the adjustment would occur via improvement of the current account.
-Or the US could press China into revaluation of the yuan (the burden of initiating the adjustment would be on China, but the adjustment in the US would be painful as well).
-Alternatively, the US could proceed with unilateral actions, initiating adjustment with domestic policy tools: cut government budget deficit, impose import duties, promote exports, accumulate foreign exchange reserves in yuans in order to devalue the dollar vs. yuan.
+What are the options available to the US to deal with the problem?
+The US could do nothing and wait until the ratio of external debt to GDP increase to 60% and more, so that foreign creditors will pull their money out of the US.
+The US dollar then will depreciate, and the adjustment would occur through improvement of the current account.
+Or the US could press China into a revaluation of the yuan (the burden of initiating the adjustment would be on China, but the adjustment in the US would be painful as well).
+Alternatively, the US could proceed with unilateral actions, initiating adjustment with domestic policy tools: cut government budget deficit, impose import duties, promote exports, accumulate foreign exchange reserves in yuan in order to devalue the dollar vis-à-vis the yuan.